Categories: Reviews

 BUT THAT DOESN’T MEAN I’M NOT GONNA TRY!

-The Seiko Samurai: Omega Planet Ocean Looks for $320
+The Seiko Samurai: Omega Planet Ocean looks for a lot less money.

 The Seemingly Contradictory Reality